 """

-Adds the positional encoding to the token embeddings.
+Adds the positional encoding to the input embeddings at the corresponding positions.

 """